Chemaclass/chemaclass.com/content/blog/2021-04-01-pull-request-vs-pair-prog.md

 ## After several years of experience on this topic

-The pattern which rejects Pair Programing is basically “fear”, and being out of your comfort zone.
+The pattern which rejects Pair Programing is basically "fear", and being out of your comfort zone.
 And this is due to the misunderstanding of the roots of the actual Pair Programming concept.

-Pair Programming is not “to show off in front of your colleagues” or “to be screwed by your peers”, but to be transparent (showing your skills as they really are) and improve as a team lifting up each other.
+Pair Programming is not "to show off in front of your colleagues" or "to be screwed by your peers", but to be transparent (showing your skills as they really are) and improve as a team lifting up each other.

 Programming is an iterative process that needs a continuous refactoring of our way of thinking in order to achieve better solutions, day by day.
 Therefore, programming with another person next to you (with a different way of thinking) will help the team to get the best from each other while discarding the waste or bad habits if necessary.